 How Much Power Can Your A/V Receiver Deliver?

-First, you will need to identify how many channels your A/V receiver supports.
+First, you will need to identify how many channels your A/V receiver supports and also whether it’s HDR-compatible if you want to be especially prudent (as we’ve explained before), although this isn’t as important.
 You should be able to tell this by looking up the model of your receiver or simply looking at the back.
 The most common numbers are 5.1, 7.1, 7.2, and 9.2.
 The first number represents the number of normal speaker outputs available while the second number represents the number of subwoofer outputs available.
 For example, a 7.1 A/V receiver is capable of outputting to 7 different speaker channels and has 1 subwoofer output.

 Don’t Worry About The Specs Too Much